 Another insightful Montessori garden activity is making a map of the garden and keeping a track of all the plants that have been sown.

 Planting and gardening activities might seem to be an unconventional approach to education, but according to the Montessori Method, they definitely cultivate crucial values and skills in the child.

 Gardening is more than just growing new plants and sowing small seeds in the soil.
 To further understand the benefits of Montessori Gardening, here is a list of 8 benefits that gardening might serve.

 1. An explosion of stimuli

-Gardening is a great opportunity for children to have sensory stimulation and sensory exploration.
+Gardening is a great opportunity for children to have sensory stimulation, sensory development, and sensory exploration.
 Planting and gardening activities can help with the stimulation of all five senses.

 Here is how gardening activities and different plants can help with sensorial stimulation: